-- Exams that do fall on a religious holiday can be reasonable rescheduled without any penalty. - You do not need to use a late pass for an assignment that falls on an observed religious holiday. - You must inform me (Dr. Hedges) at least 2 weeks prior to the due date of the assignment or exam that it falls on an observed religious holiday to make arrangements in advance for that assignment/exam
+- Exams that do fall on a religious holiday can be reasonably rescheduled without any penalty. - You must inform me (Dr. Hedges) at least 2 weeks prior to the due date of the assignment or exam that it falls on an observed religious holiday to make arrangements in advance for that assignment/exam